5 reasons every homestead needs a walk-behind weed eater.

-- Spending WAY too much money on a riding lawn mower that would only be useful for certain parts of the yard
+- Spend way too much money on a riding lawn mower that would only be useful for certain parts of the yard

 - Hiring a lawn service to come and attempt to fix things for me